 OnApp uses a standard Rails i18n internationalization system.
-You can add any language to your Control Panel and translate all the interface labels, error messages and other texts into a single custom language or several languages.
+You can add any language to your Control Panel and translate all the interface labels, error messages, and other texts from default language into one or more custom languages.

 Add Custom Language